edxu96/RexNet/docs/PhD/README.md

 There are some problems need to be solved:

-* The effect of reservation on future requests of responsive clients.
-Responsive clients will adapt their needs to current states.
+* The effect of reservations on responsive clients, who can adapt their needs to current states, is not clear.
 It may be modeled by an intra-personal game where a decision-maker is summarized by a succession of selves [brocas2009dynamic](#reference) and joint workings of time inconsistency and consciousness. [birchler2007information](#reference)
-* When optimization problems in RHPO are formulated nonlinearly, it is hard to obtain shadow prices, which helps indicate costs of flexibility and responsiveness.
+* When optimization problems in RHPO are formulated nonlinearly, it may be hard to obtain shadow prices, which helps indicate costs of flexibility and responsiveness.
 * Agent should be able to learn and adapt to evolving situations. [franklin1997it](#reference)
 * The determination of weight matrices is the challenge faced by MPC researchers as well. [rawlings2019model](#reference)
 * Rex may be unstable because of coordination failures.

 ## 3. How to Prove RexNet Practical and RHPO Representative

-There are three alternative perspectives on how to analyze the multi-agent system, which can be illustrated using the following figure.
-Firstly, the two solid blue boxes include three elements for any prosumer.
-Coordinators optimize CPP operations, cooperate with the client and submit orders to the market.
-This perspective will be discussed in more detail in the last paragraph of this section.
-The second perspectives is to focus on the evolution of market and it includes coordinators only, which is shown by the dashed red box.
-How to deducted the stylized facts of the market is the primary question, which makes it possible to construct the market directly. [buchanan2011it](#reference) The effect of different resolution parameters, introductions of market makers, replacement with periodic double auctions, etc may be explored.
-It also provides opportunity for researcher with the first perspective to tune parameters.
-Last but not least, a holistic view including all models is necessary.
-The shift from quantity-based to power-time-based cost allocation is the primary concern.
+There are three perspectives on how to analyze this multi-agent system, which can be illustrated using the following figure.
+The first perspective is from coordinators, and it includes three elements for prosumers like those in two solid blue boxes.
+This perspective will be discussed in more detail in the last paragraph of this section The second perspectives is to focus on the evolution of market and it includes coordinators only, which is shown by the dashed red box.
+The induction of stylized facts of Rex is the primary task, which makes it possible to construct the market directly. [buchanan2011it](#reference) Then the effect of different resolution parameters, introductions of market makers, replacement with periodic double auctions, etc may be explored.
+It also provides opportunities for researchers with the first perspective to tune parameters.
+Last but not least, a holistic view including all models is necessary, because lots of features of Rex, like the shift from quantity-based to power-time-based cost allocation [hougaard2009introduction](#reference), must be examined this way.

 ![](../../images/4-10.png)

 It is vital to validate simulation programs based on measured data. [ross2012simulation](#reference) For example, simulated forecast evolution should be analyzed according to standard statistical tools for forecasting. [madsen2005standardizing](#reference)

-The impact of structures of delivery networks is important as well.
-Spatial arbitragers representing transmission networks can be introduced as well.

 Some small-scale experiments regarding key assumptions can be conducted.
 As discussed before, RexNet can be established in a hierarchical structure.
 Retailers can be introduced to represent a group of prosumers, and this part can be applied in incumbent power systems.
 Retailer procure in incumbent electricity market families.
 It makes a dynamic pricing problem.
 There is much relevant literature, like the newsvendor problem with multiple procurements in supply chains [wang2012multiordering](#reference), dynamic pricing techniques for capacity-constrained services [monahan2004dynamic](#reference) and inventory management for perishable products [nahmias2011perishable](#reference).